 Swan and her sister ship, Torrens, were the final two River Class DEs constructed for the RAN.
-The first four ships, Parramatta (III), Yarra, Stuart and Derwent, were a modified version of the Royal Navy's Type '12' Whitby and Rothesay Class frigates, which had very good sea-keeping qualities.
+The first four ships, Parramatta (III), Yarra, Stuart and Derwent, were modified versions of the Royal Navy's Type '12' Whitby and Rothesay Class frigates both of which displayed very good sea-keeping qualities.
 Swan and Torrens (II) were a derivation of the Royal Navy's Leander Class general purpose frigate, which was itself a development of the Type '12'. `

 Swan, especially in her initial role as a front line fleet ASW unit, had a very busy and varied RAN career, which emphasized her versatility.
 Swan soon earned the nickname "Fluffy Duck", or "Duck", a name she retained throughout her career.

-Swan was commissioned into the Royal Australian Navy on Tuesday, 20 January 1970, when her Commissioning Order was read by her first Commanding Officer, CMDR DW Falconer, RAN.
+Swan commissioned in the Royal Australian Navy on Tuesday, 20 January 1970.

 During 1970 Swan participated in her first joint exercises, followed by a visit to Fiji.
 On 10 October 1970, Swan, together with the frigates HMS Charybdis and HMNZS Blackpool, were in Suva to take part in the Celebrations which took place when the British colony of Fiji became an independent nation.

-On 1 November 1971, with the expiration of the Anglo-Malaysian Defence Agreement, the Strategic Reserve was replaced by ANZUK, under Five Power plans for the defence of Singapore and Malaysia.
-A highlight to the changeover was a farewell Steampast by units of the Far East Fleet.
-HMA ships Derwent and Swan also participated in the event, which marked significant changes in Britain 's defence role in South East Asia, and ended the role of the previous naval command which had existed for 150 years.
+On 1 November 1971, following the expiration of the Anglo-Malaysian Defence Agreement, the Strategic Reserve was replaced by ANZUK, under Five Power plans for the defence of Singapore and Malaysia.
+A highlight to the changeover was a farewell review of units of the Far East Fleet.
+HMA ships Derwent and Swan participated in this event, which marked significant changes in Britain 's defence role in South East Asia, and ended the role of the previous naval command which had existed for 150 years.

-The year commenced with Swan in the middle of her ANZUK deployment, and during January she undertook visits to Japanese ports.
-In late January she returned to Singapore for her next role as escort to the Royal Yacht Britannia during a Royal visit to Thailand in February 1972, a task she shared with ships of the Royal Navy and Royal New Zealand Navy.
+The year commenced with Swan, mid-way through her ANZUK deployment, making official calls at Kure and Takamtsu, Japan.
+In late January she returned to Singapore for her next role as escort to the Royal Yacht Britannia during a Royal visit to Thailand in February, a task she shared with ships of the Royal and Royal New Zealand Navy.

 In mid-February, Swan took part in the six-nation SEATO Exercise 'Sea Hawk' in the South China Sea.
-Swan returned to Sydney the 'long way round' via Fremantle and Melbourne, arriving in her home port on 17 April.
+Swan returned to Sydney the via Fremantle and Melbourne, arriving in her home port on 17 April.

 Swan then underwent an Assisted Maintenance Period (AMP) until mid-July.
 This was followed by trials and exercises in the East Australian Exercise Areas (EAXA) with Canadian Naval units.
 The year concluded with leave and maintenance at Garden Island Dockyard.